gramahi/pyBur/README.md

 # pyBur

-The main objective is to build a Bubble Plot that showcases the relationship between four key variables:
+# The main objective of this Analysis focuses primiraly on building a Bubble Plot that showcases the relationship between four key variables:

 Average Fare ($) Per City